AlvinRC/TimerApp/README.md

 - add more spacing frames and move buttons to correct frames
 - add pause,continue timer functionality
 - add colour scheme change options (more than toggle option)
-- reduce size of run apps section
+- reduce size of run apps section (with toggle <> buttons)
+- daily timers (7 days)
+- total timer (store presets of these for each day/sesh)
 - add remove app
 - add nice GUI (desktop)
 - remove lag and delays